DevSilv/ARCHIVED-animated-css-cat/README.md

 ## How to install this website?

 This website does not require any installation.
-You can use it (view it) simply by opening the following URL in your browser: [TODO]
+You can view it simply by opening the following URL in your browser: https://silvuss.github.io/silvuss-animated-css-cat/

 ## Environment, tools and technologies used